vithaluntold/process/COMPETITIVE_ANALYSIS.md

 **vs. Celonis:** "Get started in 5 minutes instead of 5 months, at $499/month instead of $50K/month"

-**vs. UiPath:** "Pure process intelligence without RPA lock-in; AI-native insights, not automation-first"
+**vs. UiPath:** "Process + task mining with superior AI, without RPA lock-in; better ease of use and value"

 **vs. SAP/IBM:** "Independent platform that works with any system, not just SAP or IBM ecosystems"